-If you have been seriously hurt in a bicycle accident area our Hamilton bicycle accident lawyers can help.
+If you have been seriously hurt in a bicycle accident, a Hamilton bicycle accident lawyer can help.
 We have extensive experience in representing bicyclists that have been injured in bicycle accidents caused by the fault of other cars, taxis, trucks, vans or commercial vehicles.
-While bicyclists generally think of themselves as equal to other road traffic, that status is not usually assigned to them by other motorists.
+Bicyclists generally think of themselves as equal to other road traffic.
+However, that status is not usually assigned to them by other motorists.

 People are on bikes are generally not considered a priority on the road.
 Bicycle accidents often lead to serious and catastrophic injuries – with a large percentage of injured victims being commuters and kids.
 From a fatality standpoint, not surprisingly, almost all riders killed in a bicycle accident (92%) happened as a result of crashes with a motor vehicle.

 It is also not uncommon for cyclists to be injured in accidents involving street defects or other dangerous roadway circumstances such as uneven trip ledges, pot holes, negligently installed or missing manhole covers and sewer grates, temporary paving issues, or inadequately marked construction lanes and/or speed bumps.

 If you or a loved one has been injured in a bike accident in Hamilton and/or the surrounding areas, by a defective bicycle product, by another motorist, or by dangerous road conditions and would like to discuss your case with a Hamilton bicycle accident lawyer dedicated to protecting bicyclists’ rights, contact us for a free no-obligation consultation.